yrelhan/Web-Chat-Application_Heroku/README.md

 # Web Chat application in Node.js and sockets.io

-This reposotory is for hosting the chat application on Heroku.
+This repository is for hosting the chat application on Heroku.
 Please refer to the below repository for information about the project. https://github.com/yrelhan/Web-Chat-Application